devosmitachatterjee2018/devosmitachatterjee2018/README.md

 ## Summary :sun_with_face:
 :woman_technologist: A passionate engineer and data science enthusiast.

-:briefcase: Currently working as Advanced Data Analyst in Volvo Group.
+:briefcase: Currently working as Data Scientist in Volvo Group.

 :mortar_board: M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.